HL7/fhir-consent-management/input/pagecontent/technical.md

 This implementation guide uses Subscriptions that are based on the [Subscriptions R5 Backport framework]({{site.data.fhir.subscriptions}}).

+#### Testing Requirements
+There is a [FAST Consent Testing Guide](https://wildfhir4.wildfhir.org/ig/fhir-consent-management-tg/index.html) which is a companion guide to this guide and provides testing artifacts used in the verification and validation implementations declaring conformance to and against this guide.

 ### Detailed Requirements

 #### Identifying Patients, Practitioners, Organizations, and Related Persons